-Eating vegan while traveling can add an exciting dimension to your trip.
-Most parts of the world offer delicious vegan specialties unlike anything you can get at home.
-As with finding the best vegan restaurants near home, you can find all the best places when traveling by searching Google, HappyCow, and Trip Advisor.
+One of the best things about travel is all the delicious vegan food you will discover.
+You’ll encounter vegan specialties unlike anything you can get at home.
+As with locating the best vegan restaurants near home, you can find all the best places when traveling by searching Google, HappyCow, and Trip Advisor.

-No matter your destination, you’ll have easy access to markets that sell fruits, vegetables, and other essentials.
-Most towns have a bakery that sells delicious vegan bread.
-When making short trips to places that seem inhospitable to vegans, bring along some nuts and energy bars.
+No matter your destination, nearby markets and grocery stores sell fruits, vegetables, and other essentials.
+Most towns have excellent bakeries.
+When making short trips to places inhospitable to vegans, bring along some nuts and energy bars.

 - Portland, Oregon (USA)